PadmaRaman/RestAssured_Cucumber/README.txt

 4) git status: Displays the current status of your files, showing which are staged or unstaged.
 5) git commit -m "Initial Commit": Creates a local commit with the message “Initial Commit” and a unique commit ID.
 6) git branch -M main: Renames the current branch to main (the default branch for GitHub).
-7) git push: Pushes your local commits to the remote repository on the main branch.
+7) git push -u origin main: Pushes your local commits to the remote repository on the main branch.

+//Cucumber Framework
+Created a Feature file - Products, Brands, Login and linked it to a ProductDetails StepDefinition file.
+Cucumber Exceptions: UndefinedStepException

+//TestNG
+TestNGRunner class is created where feature and step definition files are linked to have smooth test executions.

+//Regex expressions
+Used RegEx Expressions in step definitions to pass any type of datas